Temozolomide (Temodar®), Oral Formulation

 Classification: Alkylating Agent

 Temozolomide exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing and causes them to die.
+Since cancer cells, in general, divide faster and with less error correcting than healthy cells, cancer cells are more sensitive to this damage.
 Temzolomide is similar to the drug dacarbazine (DTIC), and patients who have had allergic reactions to dacarbazine should not take temozolomide.

 How to Take Temozolomide